benedond/safety-critical-scheduling/README.md

 Output JSON will contain: environment, tasks, solution

 <pre>
---input &lt;file&gt;    input file [stdin]
+--input &lt;file&gt;                input file [stdin] --output &lt;file&gt;               output file [stdout] --no-iis-output               if the model is infeasible, the solver will not compute IIS and the ILP model will not be written into a file
---output &lt;file&gt;   output file [stdout] --no-iis-output   if the model is infeasible, the solver will not compute IIS and the ILP model will not be written into a file
+--no-schedule-optimization    disables optimization of total schedule length as a secondary objective
 </pre>